-The advent of flexible working means that we no longer have to spend the long August days with sweaty backs stuck to a leather office chair, sweating profusely as we try to send important emails and ensure we don’t look too shiny when appearing via video link on a conference call.
+The advent of flexible working means that we no longer have to spend the long August days with sweaty backs stuck to a leather office chair, sweating profusely as we try to send important emails and ensure we don’t look too shiny when appearing via video link on a conference call with a discrete floor fan blowing conspicuously in the background.
 We can now enjoy working from the comfort of our own home, whether that’s in a fully equipped study, lounging at the dining table or sat on the couch in front of the TV.
 Agile working allows us to situate ourselves anywhere so long as we are as productive as we can be.

 The summer months don’t just take their toll on the workplace but also on our homes.
 How often have you already had the windows wide open at night and the covers off as you’ve tried to sleep at night this summer?
 It’s vital that we try to keep our homes as cool as possible to ensure that we can carry out our work in the most efficient manner without losing momentum.
 Take a look at these tips to prevent you from overheating this season.